fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 };
 ```

-There is also ready-made component _NumberField_ for the numeric values with a limited range
+There is also ready-made component _NumberField_ for the numeric values with a limited range:

 ```js
 <Field